 A useful leaflet created for the Disclosure and Barring roadshow is available here DBS Roadshow 2012 leaflet

 A DBS elegibility handiguide created by SAFE to help you decide if a role requires a DBS check.

-If after reading the above information, you do require a CRB check, KEAP can process one for you if you are an artist living and working in Cornwall, the cost is £56.
+If after reading the above information, you do require a DBS check, KEAP may be able process one for you if you are an artist living and working in Cornwall, the cost is £56.
 However, it is preferable that the school or organisation requesting that you obtain a DBS check process it for you.

 If you require further information please contact Helen Reynolds on firstname.lastname@example.org